awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.Audit.md

 Typically, when you create a new option, the AWS Management Console creates the IAM role and the IAM trust policy for you\.
 However, you can manually create a new IAM role to use with SQL Server Audits, so that you can customize it with any additional requirements you might have\.
 To do this, you create an IAM role and delegate permissions so that the Amazon RDS service can use your Amazon S3 bucket\.
 When you create this IAM role, you attach trust and permissions policies\.
 The trust policy allows Amazon RDS to assume this role\.
 The permission policy defines the actions that this role can do\.
 For more information, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *AWS Identity and Access Management User Guide*\.

-You can use the examples in this section to create the trust and permissions policies you need\.
+You can use the examples in this section to create the trust relationships and permissions policies you need\.

-The following example shows a trust policy for SQL Server Audit\.
-The policy uses the *service principal* `rds.amazonaws.com` to allow RDS to write to the S3 bucket\.
+The following example shows a trust relationship for SQL Server Audit\.
+It uses the *service principal* `rds.amazonaws.com` to allow RDS to write to the S3 bucket\.
 A *service principal* is an identifier that is used to grant permissions to a service\.
 Anytime you allow access to `rds.amazonaws.com` in this way, you are allowing RDS to perform an action on your behalf\.
 For more information about service principals, see [AWS JSON policy elements: Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html)\.

+**Example trust relationship for SQL Server Audit**

 ```
 {